tumblr/genesis/README.md

 More detail on setting these up is documented in [INSTALL.md](https://github.com/tumblr/genesis/blob/master/INSTALL.md).

-When a node boots, the DHCP server tells the PXE firmware to chain boot into iPXE.
+When a machine boots, the DHCP server tells the PXE firmware to chain boot into iPXE.
 We then use iPXE to present a list of menu choices, fetched from a remote server.
 When the user makes a choice we load the Genesis kernel and initrd (with the help of the TFTP server) along with parameters on the kernel command line.